hih84211/CrowdNav/crowd_sim/README.md

 ## Agent
 Agent is a base class, and has two derived class of human and robot.
 Agent class holds all the physical properties of an agent, including position, velocity, orientation, policy and etc.
-* visibility: humans are always visible, but robot can be set to be visible or invisible
-* sensor: can be either visual input or coordinate input
-* kinematics: can be either holonomic (move in any direction) or unicycle (has rotation constraints)
+* kinematics: holonomic (move in any direction)
 * act(observation): transform observation to state and pass it to policy

 ## Policy
 Policy takes state as input and output an action.
 Current available policies:
 * ORCA: compute collision-free velocity under the reciprocal assumption
-* CARL: learn a value network to predict the value of a state and during inference it predicts action for the most important human
+* CARL: learn a value network to predict the value of a state and during inference it predicts action
-* LSTM-RL: use lstm to encode the human states into one fixed-length vector
-* SARL: use pairwise interaction module to model human-robot interaction and use self-attention to aggregate humans' information
-* OM-SARL: extend SARL by encoding intra-human interaction with a local map

 ## State